TerjeKir/EngineTests/README.md

 ### Speedup

 Tests speed difference between two engines (different patches of the same one).
 Put two binaries in engines/ and run it.
+Runs until interrupted.

 Requires the engine to run a benchmark when ran with `bench` as cmd line arg, and output a summary including "x nps" at the end.